 Attorneys also file pretrial motions in an effort to influence the types of jurors who will hear the case.
 The process to select a jury involves the judge questioning the potential jurors to ensure their backgrounds will allow them to fairly judge the defendant’s guilt or innocence.
 Therefore, in an OUI case, the defense attorney will request that the judge ask the potential jurors if they have ever contributed to organizations such as MADD or SADD (which would suggest they have a particularly strong opinion about drunk driving that might prevent them from being fair).
 In domestic violence or sexual assault cases, the defense attorney will want to know if the potential jurors were ever involved in an abusive relationship or sexually assaulted.
 By learning basic details about the potential jurors’ histories, the parties are in a better position to select a jury that will be completely fair and unbiased.

 Cases are often won or lost by the judge’s rulings on the motions in limine.
-It is important for anyone charged with a crime to consult with an attorney who has experience litigating these types of motions.
+It is important for anyone charged with a crime to consult with a Middlesex County criminal defense attorney who has experience litigating these types of motions.